edhlee/FLPedBrain/README.md

 There are two implementations of the FL algorithm.
 The first performs client-side training on dedicated devices (GPUs) - 1 client (hospital site) per device.
 The other performs all client-side training in 1 device.
 Use the latter if GPU memory can fit all 16 sites' training graphs.

-Note: For our current real-time FL project with hospitals (not simulated), please contact me directly.
+Note: For our current real-time FL project with hospitals (not simulated), please contact us directly.

-The dataset (https://doi.org/10.25740/bf070wx6289) is to be released gradually due to the different approval processes from all the participating sites.
+The dataset (https://doi.org/10.25740/bf070wx6289) is to be released.

+Update - July 3, 2024:
+Anonymized static frames are released for the training set split across 19 sites.
+The DICOMs are too large for release, and we will be looking for ways to efficiently and securely transmit this.
+We upload a sample set.
+An app (see below) for human consumption is also slated for release along with a multimodal LLM assisting each site's local clinical representative.

 ## Description